Acoustic Su-Schrieffer-Heeger lattice: Direct mapping of acoustic waveguides to Su-Schrieffer-Heeger model: Disorder

-Notice that the closed boundary conditions are easily implemented, as they correspond to defining $S_{-1} = S_{N+2} = 0$.
-Now, the set of equations~\eqref{DisorderSSH_nonNorm} presents a technical difficulty, as it does not define a hermitian eigenvalue problem due to asymmetric coupling coefficients.
+with $n \in[0;N]$.
+Notice that the closed boundary conditions are easily implemented, as they correspond to defining extra cross section values $S_{0} = S_{2N+1} = 0$.

+Now, the set of equations~\eqref{DisorderSSH_nonNorm1} and \eqref{DisorderSSH_nonNorm2} presents a technical difficulty, as it does not define a hermitian eigenvalue problem due to asymmetric coupling coefficients.
 To remedy this, a solution is to use normalized pressure values instead of physical ones.
 For this, we define

-The set of equations~\eqref{DisorderSSH_nonNorm} can now be written as a disordered SSH model with symmetric coupling $s_j$:
+The set of equations~\eqref{DisorderSSH_nonNorm1} and \eqref{DisorderSSH_nonNorm2} can now be written as a disordered SSH model with symmetric coupling $s_j$:

 with